MatthewZito/goldmund-sh-ii/CONTRIBUTING.md

 If you're filing an issue, use the issue template.
 It can be found in the root directory of this repository.

 ### Conventions
+Follows are the project conventions.

+#### Commits
 This project observes the [Conventional Commits](https://www.conventionalcommits.org) standard and has automated tooling in place to enforce it.
-Please do not bypass the commit hooks; if you are committing a change that warrants bypassing the linting configuration, use an [Eslint magic comment](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).
+Please do not bypass the commit hooks; your commit will be aborted if it doesn't follow the Conventional Commits standard so you can fix the message.

+This may seem strict, but this strategy is used for automating changelogs and semver.

+#### Coding Style
 Coding style doesn't need to accord to some sort of draconian mandate; do your thing - but I appreciate efforts to keep submissions aligned with the existing work.
 This helps keep the project neat, organized, and accessible to future contributors.

+#### Linting
+This project uses [eslint](https://eslint.org/) for linting at each package scope.
+Lerna is used to hoist shared dependencies and configurations; each package's eslint configuration extends that found at the root level of the repository.
+Linting rules per-package should be added to that package's scoped eslint config.

+Linting is automated using commit hooks that will be installed in the project's `.git` directory when you bootstrap the project dependencies.
+The pre-commit hook will run each project's lint config, *only if that project has staged changes*.

+Please do not bypass the commit hooks; if you are committing a change that warrants bypassing the linting configuration, use an [Eslint magic comment](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).